springboot-3-example/.github/profile/readme.md

 - learn how to implement security api (spring security, jwt, oauth1, oauth2, api key)    `DONE`
 - learn how to implement message broker (rabbit mq)  `DONE`
 - learn how to implement message broker (kafka)
-- learn how to implement search engine (elastic search)
+- learn how to implement search engine (elastic search) `DONE`
 - learn how to implement clean code    `DONE`
 - learn how to created unitest for (controller & service )

 ### Advance
-- learn building backend with microservices architectures
 - learn concurrency data (@Transactional, Optimistic Locking, Pesimistic Locking, Versioning)
 - learn how to implement rate limmiter & circuit breaker (resillent4j)
 - learn how to implement monitoring (prometheus, grafana)
 - learn how to implement metrics api (spring actuator)

+### Microservices
+- learn building backend with microservices architectures
+- implement springcloud gateway (routing, filtering, rate limmiter) `
+- implement event driven architecture (rabbitMQ or kafka)
+- implement redis for caching the auth
+- implement elastic for searching
+- implement prometheus & grafana for monitoring

 ### Deployment
 - learn how to config using spring profile (dev, staging)    `DONE`
-- learn how to set value from environtment value for .yml file
+- learn how to set value from environtment value for .yml file `DONE`
 - learn how to dockerize project (Dockerfile, docker compose, docker image, docker container, expose port, docker network, connection)
-- learn how to ci/cd (github action, pipeline, vps)
+- learn how to ci/cd (github action, pipeline, vps) `DONE`

+### Server
+- install portainer for docker management on vps

 ## List Of Repositories
 All repo's was privated